 Then, select 'Request a bridge from torproject.org' and click 'Request a bridge...'

 Once you have obtained some bridge addresses, you will need to enter them into Tor Launcher.

-In the Tor Network Settings window, select 'Tor is censored in my country.'
-Then, select 'Provide a bridge I know' and enter each bridge address on a separate line.
+In 'Bridges' section, check the box 'Use a bridge', then, select 'Provide a bridge I know' and enter each bridge address on a separate line.

 If the connection fails, the bridges you received may be down.
 Please use one of the above methods to obtain more bridge addresses, and try again.